×

 We asked people in Bucharest if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "In Bucharest, it is polite to stand when someone enters a room and to look them in the eye when making introductions.
 Additionally, it is important to wait for a Romanian to introduce you to someone else, as it is considered improper to introduce yourself.
 It is also important to dress conservatively and be aware of public displays of affection.
 Refrain from talking negatively about Romania and the local customs and try to be respectful of religious sensibilities.
-Finally, asking an excessive amount of questions in formal situations is seen as intrusive, so it is best to keep conversations light and appropriate," commented one expat who made the move to Bucharest.
+Finally, asking an excessive amount of questions in formal situations is seen as intrusive, so it is best to keep conversations light and appropriate," replied a member in Bucharest.

 Why do people move to Bucharest?